MosesEsan/mesan-responsive-restaurant-wordpress-theme/README.md

-# mesan-responsive-restaurant-wordpress-theme
+# Responsive Restaurant WordPress theme
-A responsive WordPress theme for restaurants.
+A responsive WordPress theme for restaurants built with PHP, HTML, CSS, Javascript and Bootstrap.